RX-105XIG/oil_and_gas_production_analysis/README.md

 See [`queries.sql`](./queries.sql) for all 8 queries used in this analysis, including summary statistics and multi well lease comparisons.

 # Limitations
-- Data is a 5 year cumulative total per lease, not monthly, meaning no time series/decline rate analysis was possible with this dataset.
+- Data is a 5 year cumulative total per lease, not monthly, meaning no time series/decline rate analysis was possible.
-- No operator field was included in this query, so operator level comparisons were not performed.
+- No operator field was included in this query, so operator comparisons were not performed.
-- District level ranking was included to demonstrate window function syntax (`RANK() OVER (PARTITION BY ...)`), but because the query was filtered to a single county, most leases fall under one district, and the ranking is not a meaningful business insight on its own.
+- District level ranking was included to demonstrate window function syntax (`RANK() OVER (PARTITION BY ...)`), but because the query was filtered to a single county most leases fall under one district, and the ranking is not a meaningful business finding by itself.